 Islanders celebrate Memorial Day

-The Island's Memorial Day weekend observances start tomorrow with traditional parades to the sea by school children in Edgartown and Tisbury.
-Monday, Island veterans' groups will hold ceremonies at the Oak Grove Cemetery in Tisbury, and Tisbury will host its annual Memorial Day picnic, open to everyone.
+Memorial Day weekend observances will include the traditional parade to the sea by school children in Edgartown and Tisbury and ceremonies at the Oak Grove cemetery in Tisbury, conducted by Island veterans groups.

-In a similar observance, Edgartown School children will leave their school at 1 pm on Friday and march down Main Street to Memorial Wharf.
+In a similar ceremony, Edgartown School children will leave their school at 1 pm and march down Main Street to Memorial Wharf on Edgartown harbor.